Flambards Theme Park: History

 In 2010, the Skyraker 001 opened and claimed the title of the UK's first twisting drop tower.
 As well as this addition, the Park was renamed to Flambards Theme Park.

 On 6 December 2013, the park was bought by Livingston Leisure Ltd, an investor in the Park.

-In 2015, Livingston Leisure opened a new ride called the 'Sky Swinger', added screens fronted to like a picture frame to the Victorian Village, and is continuing to make improvements to the Park which will have been open for 40 years in 2016.
+In 2015, Livingston Leisure opened a new ride called the 'Sky Swinger', added screens fronted to like a picture frame to the Victorian Village.

 In March 2016, Jurassic Journey, a permanent exhibition where visitors can follow in the footsteps of dinosaurs, opened at the Park.

 March 2017 brought the announcement of further investment in the form of a new HUSS Frisbee Ride, transported from the defunct Pleasure Island park in Lincolnshire, and renamed as Sky-Force to fit in with the current Sky High thrill rides promotion.
 The ride took the former place of the Ladybird Coin Operated Boats, Coin Operated Trucks and Kids pirate-themed play area and climbing frame.

-The winter of 2017-2018 saw an improvement in current facilities and a major redecoration, which has led to a much cleaner and brighter feel for the 2018 season.
+The winter of 2017-2018 saw an improvement in facilities and a major redecoration, which led to a much cleaner and brighter feel for the 2018 season.

 The 2018-2019 Winter closure, saw minor renovations around the park, including the redecoration of some of the indoor exhibits.
-It also saw the addition of a coin-operated, ‘Faulty Repair Shop’ shooting gallery, manufactured by Pan Amusements.
+It also saw the addition of a coin-operated, 'Faulty Repair Shop' shooting gallery, manufactured by Pan Amusements.
 The unit is located next to the entrance of the indoor attractions.
 Access to the Avro Shackleton cockpit was also removed, over radiation fears.

 The winter of 2019-2020 saw minor improvements around the park.
 These included the removal of trees around the Hornet Coaster, a new canopy on the Carousel, and improvements to park and ride lighting.

 Due to the COVID-19 pandemic, Flambards Theme Park was closed for a brief period of time in early 2020.
 The site was reopened in July of the same year after government guidance was changed.

 The park was forced to close for a brief period, at the beginning of the 2021 season, fully reopening in May.
-A new ride was announced prior to opening, ‘The Western Mine Train,’ and officially opened on 26 May 2021.
-Other work that took place over the 2020-2021 Winter season included the demolition of the Indoor Stage and ‘Kingsford Hale’ Bar.
+A new ride was announced prior to opening, 'The Western Mine Train,’ and officially opened on 26 May 2021.
+Other work that took place over the 2020-2021 Winter season included the demolition of the Indoor Stage and 'Kingsford Hale' Bar.
 This has now been replaced with an outdoor seating area.
 The Victorian village had a partial replacement of lighting, with the introduction of LED bulbs in certain areas.
-Minor repairs have been made in ‘Britain in the Blitz,’ further improving the exhibition.
+Minor repairs have been made in 'Britain in the Blitz,’ further improving the exhibition.
 The outdoor play area has also had a completely new set of play equipment.